Academic Program Assessment

 8. Will this involve a lot of time and extra paperwork?

-Yes, faculty will need to purposefully work together (collegiality and collaboratively) to accomplish their assessment of student learning outcomes.
+Yes, faculty will need to purposefully work together with course leads to accomplish their assessment of student learning outcomes.
 Team meetings will need to make student learning assessment a priority.
 Meeting times will need to include discussion of the learning outcomes, planning time for assessment and administration of the assessments as well as faculty team meetings devoted to analyzing, discussing, reflecting on practice and reporting.
-The report form template as developed by the Academic Assessment Committee will be reviewed annually with revisions made based upon feedback from the faculty teams.
-The report is intended to provide a framework for succinct and concise reporting.
+The report form template for program-level assessment will be reviewed annually by the Academic Assessment Committee to provide feedback to faculty teams.

 9. How can faculty add assessment to their current workloads?

 Faculty members are already engaged in informal assessment of student learning.
-Through the development of student learning outcomes that are aligned to General Education Outcomes specific program goals, course objectives, and classroom learning activities, instructors are already actively assessing their students’ learning.
 In each of the College’s programs, faculty will function collectively to set student learning outcomes, to create methods and measures for collecting evidence of student attainment of those outcomes, analyze and interpret selected samples of student work.
 These faculty members will also collectively make programmatic decisions based on the evidence.